privat/llme/README.md

 Edit `~/.config/llme/config.toml`
 Look at [config.toml](llme/config.toml) for an example.
-More about options and configs bellow.
+More about options and configs below.

 I assume, from now, that there is a config file...

-### Run one-shots queries
+### Run one-shot queries

 Each prompt is run in order in the same chat session.